techmengg/air-traffic-simulator/README.md

 # Air Traffic Control Simulator | U2 Assignment

-To Run on VSCode or Netbeans:
+To Run on VSCode or Netbeans: <br />
-Clone both .java (Assignment2.java and Airplane.java) files.
+Clone both .java (Assignment2.java and Airplane.java) files. <br />

 To Run on Projectstem.org:
 Clone ONLY the Assignment2.java file and add this: import assignment2.Airplane;